astral-sh/uv/docs/concepts/resolution.md

 ## Source distribution

-Most packages publish their source distributions as gzip tarball (`.tar.gz`) or zip (`.zip`) archives, but while less common, other formats exist. uv supports the following formats and extensions when reading and extracting source distributions:
+Most packages publish their source distributions as gzip tarball (`.tar.gz`) or zip (`.zip`) archives.
+While less common, other formats are also supported when reading and extracting source
+distributions:

 - bzip2 tarball (`.tar.bz2`)
 - gzip tarball (`.tar.gz`)